GregBaugues/twilio-rails-gmail-api/README.md

 ~/ngrok -subdoman=example 3000
 ```

-Once it ngrok starts, you'll something like the picture below.
-So long as this terminal window stays open and ngrok stays running, you (and other services) can access your equivalent of "localhost" using you custom ngrok url.
+Once it ngrok starts, you'll see something like the picture below.
+So long as this terminal window stays open and ngrok stays running, anyone can access the your equivalent ```localhost:3000``` via a publicly accessible ngrok url.

 ![](public/images/ngrok.png)

-For the rest of this tutorial, I'll use ```example.ngrok.com```, but you should obviously replace that with your custom ngrok url.
+I'll use ```example.ngrok.com``` for the rest of the tutorial -- make sure you replace that with your custom ngrok url.

 ### 2. Create a new app in your Google API console

 Head over to the [Google Developer's Console](https://console.developers.google.com/project) and click *Create Project*.
-After you give it a name, Google will need a few minutes to create your project.
-Once complete, click into your project, click *Enable an API* and flip the toggles next to *Gmail API*, *Google Contacts CardDAV API*, and *Google+ API* (you can turn the rest of the APIs off if you're the tidy type).
+Name your app ```Gmail Alerts```, and wait a few minutes for Google to to create your project.
+Then click into your project, click *Enable an API* and flip the toggles next to *Gmail API*, *Google Contacts CardDAV API*, and *Google+ API* (if youre the tidy type, you can turn the rest of the APIs).

 ![](/public/images/google-apis-on.png)

-Next, create your OAuth2 credentials which your Rails app will use to gain permission to interact with your GMail account.
+Now create your OAuth 2.0 credentials which your Rails app will use to gain permission to interact with your GMail account.
 Click *Credentials* on the left side of the screen, then click *Create new Client ID*.

 ![](/public/images/client-id.png)

 You will see a few new values will pop up on your dashboard.
-Drop into a terminal and set the *client id* and *client secret* as sessions variables.
+Open a new terminal window (don't touch the one running ngrok!) and set the *client id* and *client secret* as sessions variables.

 ```shell
 export CLIENT_ID=123456789.apps.googleusercontent.com
 export CLIENT_SECRET=abcdefg
 ```

-Session variables (otherwise known as "environment variables") disappear with each new terminal *session*, so make sure that when you launch your Rails app in the next step, you do it from this same terminal window.
-Alternatively, you can use the [dotenv](https://github.com/bkeepers/dotenv) gem to store your environment variables so that you don't have to keep resettings them from each new terminal session.
+Session variables (otherwise known as "environment variables") disappear with each new terminal *session*, so make sure that when you launch your Rails app in the next step, you do it from this same window.
+Alternatively, you can use the [dotenv](https://github.com/bkeepers/dotenv) gem to store environment variables so that you don't have to reset them from each new terminal session.

 ### 3. Setup a Ruby on Rails project to access the Google API

-Create a new Rails app from whichever directory in which you keep your code:
+Create a new Rails app from your preferred code directory:

 ```shell
 cd ~/code